kurtcms/pingc/README.md

-# Networking: Ping Output to Comma Separated Values (CSV) at Runtime
+# IP Networking: Ping Output to Comma Separated Values (CSV) at Runtime

 This Bash script may be executed on a terminal or by a task scheduler such as [cron](https://crontab.guru/) and it does the following: